 What is the typical waiting time for I-526 approval?

-Most cases are decided by the USCIS in between four and six months.
+Most cases are decided by the USCIS in between twelve and sixteen months.

 Can I pay extra to get my petition expedited?

 The EB-5 Committee of the American Immigration Laws Association has been pressing the USCIS to allow for expedited processing (less than three weeks wait for decision) available for most types of business visas, but the USCIS refuses on the argument that the cases are too complex and the review process too time-consuming for expedited processing.

 What is the difference between “conditional” and “unconditional” Lawful Permanent Resident (LPR) status?

 A conditional LPR has all the rights and privileges as unconditional green card holder, except the right to remain permanently on the visa (and, by implication, the right to U.S. citizenship).
 The conditional green card is a two year “temporary” green card which permits the U.S. government to take a second look at the lawful permanent resident to make sure that he/she is conforming with the requirements of the visa which provided the LPR status.
 The resident has to file an I-829 application to remove the conditions on the residency during the last three months of the 2 year card.

 How much time must I stay in the U.S. after I become a lawful permanent resident?